emilhein/golang-serverless-starter/README.md

 1. GET /simple // Will run some simple logic in the console

-2. GET /getS3file // Will retrive a file from S3, parse it and log it
+2. POST /getS3file // Will retrive a file from S3, parse it and log it

 3. GET /interfaces // Will print simple output using interfaces